josheligoldman/Thinking/pages/Fairness and Machine Learning Book.md

 			- People might be more likely to say their true ethnicity now than in the past.
 			- The morel is that measurement is hard.
 People don't fit in nice clean boxes.
 		- ((646170ed-85d7-4af0-a45f-637630f54842)) and metrics
-			- Often times, the target variable that we
+			- Often times, the target variable that we want to assess is abstract (like credit score, etc.).
+We have to choose metrics that we think measure that
 		-